-Remember, no matter what certification you have chosen, you must prepare thoroughly.
+Remember, no matter your chosen certification; you must prepare thoroughly.

 That’s because the exams are a challenge.

-So for that reason, it’s probably going to help you if you work your way through an exam readiness checklist.
+So for that reason, it will probably help if you work your way through an exam readiness checklist.

-If you’ve taken most of these steps in your exam preparation, you certainly give yourself a far better chance of getting through the exam and passing than if you hadn’t.
+If you’ve taken most of these steps in your exam preparation, you certainly give yourself a far better chance of passing the exam than if you hadn’t.